eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ### Who May Apply

+This field is only available if your TAS does not offer the hiring path multi-select option.

 Use this section to list who is eligible to apply to the job.
 We also use the text in this section to auto-populate the [**This job is open to**](../this-job-is-open-to) section.
-This section is only available if your TAS does not offer the hiring path multi-select option.

 #### Required
 Yes, if your TAS does not offer the hiring path multi-select option.

-This section does not appear if your TAS uses the hiring path multi-select option.
+**Who May Apply** does not appear if your TAS uses the hiring path multi-select option.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
   <h4><span class="fa fa-check"></span> Do</h4>
-  * Use the terms we have defined in the [This job is open to](../this-job-is-open-to) section.
+  * Use the terms we've defined in the mapping table within the [This job is open to](../this-job-is-open-to) section.
 </div>
 <div class="usajobs-recruitment-joa-playbook-details__do-not">
   <h4><span class="fa fa-times"></span> Do Not</h4>
   * Do not include information that is not relevant to eligibility.
-See the prerequisites section below for guidance.
+See the prerequisites section for guidance.
 </div>
 </div>

 #### Prerequisites

 In the past, the **Who May Apply** section included eligibility information as well as a set of prerequisites for employment.
-However, there are new sections in the job announcement for these ‘prerequisites’.
-See the guidelines below to know where to put information that should not be in the Who May Apply.
+However, the job announcement now has new sections to handle these ‘prerequisites’.
+See the guidelines below--we've listed the most common 'prerequisites' and where this information belongs in the new job announcement.

 ##### New field in API

-All of the changes below warranted the creation of a new field in our API.
+We created new fields in our API to handle the prerequisites below.
 Work with your Talent Acquisition System (TAS) to request access to these new fields.

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Prerequisite  | Description |